Home » Technology » Home Theatre Power Manager

-Home theatre power managers, aka power conditioners, help protect the home theatre from power surges and spikes by regulating the AC power of the devices and reducing noise by filtering dirty currents.
+Home theater power managers, or power conditioners, protect home theater systems.
+They do this by controlling AC power and filtering noise from dirty currents.

-You can plug all the devices into the conditioner, which will regulate the power distribution to all the devices and prevent power spikes during power surges, which otherwise may damage multiple expensive and sensitive home theatre components.
+You can plug all your devices into the conditioner, which will control the power to each device.
+This effectively mitigates power spikes during electrical surges, which could damage your expensive home theater equipment without it.

 What It Is